Light-Cone Gauge in Non-Relativistic AdS$_5\times$S$^5$ String Theory: Introduction

+Alternative approaches to the limit procedure have been proposed.
+One of them, called the \emph{null-reduction} approach, consists in obtaining a Polyakov-type action on a torsional Newton-Cartan geometry (of a particle type) from the reduction of a Riemannian background with a null isometry \cite{Harmark:2017rpg, Harmark:2018cdl,Harmark:2019upf}.
+Another approach, called the \emph{expansion} approach and proposed in \cite{Hartong:2021ekg, Hartong:2022dsx}, consists in expanding the relativistic action in a large parameter $\omega$ and study the equations of motion up to a certain order in $\omega$, without having to take a limit on $\omega$, and therefore without having to introduce a critical B-field.
+The idea behind the expansion approach is reminiscent of the Lie algebra expansion method applied to coset string sigma models \cite{Fontanella:2020eje}, where in the latter one it is required a concrete target space isometry algebra in order to apply the expansion on it.
+In this article, we shall take the limit point of view.

+Non-relativistic string theories have many differences with their relativistic counterparts.
+Here we highlight two of them.
+First, non-relativistic string theories cannot be consistently defined on a Lorentzian background.
+Despite that, when they are defined on a String Newton-Cartan background, but with a world-sheet that remains relativistic, these theories are free of Weyl anomalies \cite{Gomis:2019zyu,Gallegos:2019icg} and they can be regarded as a consistent string theories, independent of their parental relativistic ones, to be studied on their own.
+Second, these theories require having a winding mode to be consistent.
+As it was pointed out in flat space, in order to obtain a non-empty spectrum in a non-relativistic string theory, one needs to impose that the string wraps around the longitudinal spatial direction of the background geometry.
+This happens also for non-relativistic AdS$_5\times$S$^5$ string theory, as it was found to be a consistency condition imposed by the Lagrange multipliers' equations of motion \cite{Fontanella:2021btt, Fontanella:2023men}.

-To begin the program of testing the non-relativistic version of the AdS/CFT duality, in the string theory side one needs to compute the spectrum of the string excitations.
-This has been done with great success in relativistic AdS$_5\times$S$^5$ string theory, where integrability in the planar limit has played an important r\^ole in terms of making computations manageable \cite{Beisert:2010jr}.
+In view of those characteristics, one could ask what could be the non-relativistic version of the AdS/CFT duality.
+So far, such duality has been largely studied in the relativistic case, where the most famous version is the one that relates the AdS$_5\times$S$^5$ relativistic string theory and $\mathcal{N}=4$ SYM theory in 4d \cite{Aharony:1999ti}.
+To begin the program of testing a non-relativistic version of the duality, in the string theory side one needs to compute the spectrum of the string excitations.
+This has been done with great success in relativistic AdS$_5\times$S$^5$ string theory, where integrability in the planar limit has played an important role in terms of making computations manageable \cite{Beisert:2010jr}.